Learn How to Combine Data with a CROSS JOIN

 - Compute a summary count of employees by JobTitle and Gender.

-- Match the computed summary count with the distinct list.
+- Match the computed summary count with a distinct list.

 Here is the final query which accomplishes these steps: